kiwitcms/Kiwi/docs/source/installing_docker.rst

 ---------------------------------

 The first step you need to do is to configure the domain of your Kiwi TCMS installation.
-This is used to construct links to test plans, test cases, etc.
+This is used to construct links to test plans, test cases, etc, usually in emails.
 The default value is ``127.0.0.1:8000`` which is suitable if you are running in devel mode.